Today in European/Middle Eastern history: Frederick Barbarossa drowns (1190) and more

 The Third Crusade was led by Richard the Lionheart (d.
 1199), with his English army, and France’s Philip II (d.
 1223), with his, you know, French army.
 But it was supposed to be a three-way affair also involving Frederick and an imperial army whose size remains a bit of a mystery.
 After he drowned, reports had it that he was leading a massive 100,000 man force to liberate Jerusalem from Saladin.
 But those accounts were probably inflated to emphasize the tragedy of his death, and it’s far more likely that he was leading an army a fifth or less of that size.
 Whatever the size of Frederick’s army was while he was still alive, most of it dissolved shortly after his death and only a small remnant eventually made it to the Holy Land under the command of Duke Leopold V of Austria (d.
 1194).

 A full German army, and maybe Frederick himself, sure would have come in handy in the middle of 1191, when Philip packed up most of his army and abandoned the Crusade to return to France.
-He was angry that Richard was overshadowing him, angry that Richard had refused to marry Philip’s sister (to whom he had been betrothed for some time), angry that Richard supported Guy of Lusignan’s claim to the Jerusalem throne (Philip backed rival claimant Conrad of Montferrat), and keen to go home and see if he could capture England’s continental holdings while Richard was still in the Middle East.
-Leopold, who also backed Conrad, left too.
-Without most of the French and German forces (Philip did leave a token army behind to keep up appearances), Richard lacked the manpower to successfully besiege Jerusalem.
+He was angry that Richard was overshadowing him, angry that Richard had refused to marry Philip’s sister (to whom he had been betrothed for some time), angry that Richard supported Guy of Lusignan’s claim to the Jerusalem throne (Philip backed rival claimant Conrad of Montferrat), and keen to go home and see if he could seize England’s continental possessions while Richard was still in the Middle East.
+Leopold, who also backed Conrad and was angry at being treated like a junior partner just because he was a duke among kings, left too.
+Without most of the French and German forces, Richard lacked the manpower to successfully besiege Jerusalem.
 He decided to turn his attention to Egypt, but his men nearly revolted and demanded to march on Jerusalem as planned.
 At that point, Richard told his army that he would gladly march with it to certain death before the walls of Jerusalem, but he would not be responsible for leading it to that defeat, and the crusade fizzled out.

 Frederick was succeeded by his son, Henry VI (d.
 1197), who was crowned emperor by Pope Celestine III in April 1191.
 It was Henry, along with Leopold, who later imprisoned Richard while the English king was returning from the Holy Land, and ransomed him back to England for a massive sum (a literal king’s ransom, you might say).
 Had Frederick lived, perhaps he and his army would have stayed in the Holy Land and the Crusaders would have been enough to take Jerusalem.
 Maybe he would have even been able to mediate the dispute between Richard and Philip.
 We’ll never know.